unicef/publicgoods-toolkit/community.md

 commerical use, as noted in the [Introduction](introduction.md#introduction).
 In fact,
-most community participants would classify software whose license disallows commercial use as "not open source."
+most community participants would classify software whose license disallows commercial use as "not open source".
 The Open Source Initiative (OSI) offers what many community participants agree is an authoritative definition of open source, which excludes software that discriminates against commercial use.
 All commonly-used